marsnebulasoup/cs4379h-group4-securesteg/README.md

-# IMAGE STEGANOGRAPHY WITH AES ENCRYPTION
+# POINTER CHAIN IMAGE STEGANOGRAPHY WITH AES ENCRYPTION

 This project is a React + TypeScript demo application that hides secret messages inside images using a custom form of pointer chain steganography.